 - A. The main concern here is their life style.
 It must match the message of Christ. - B. Manner of life.
 This is a proud colony of Rome and Paul chooses politeuomai, "to live as a citizen," "to fulfill corporate duties" to describe his goals for them. - C. "The thought of gladiatorial combat runs throughout these verses: They are to take a firm stand (steko), join in combat (synathleo) and not be frightened (ptyreomai, v.
-28)." - D. Paul wants them to excel in living if he gets to visit them or when he is absent. - E. "One spirit designates a unified offensive; one soul (seat of affections) indicates that unity must extend to inward disposition."
-1 - F. They were to strive.
-"The figure refers both to athletic games and to contending in battle.
-The Christian life requires effort, and discipline, and exertion."
-Wilbur Fields
+28)." - D. "One spirit designates a unified offensive; one soul (seat of affections) indicates that unity must extend to inward disposition."